-First, it contains caffeine, which increases your brain’s ability to transfer messages quickly and helps boost levels of neurotransmitters like dopamine and norepinephrine.
-The overall benefit is improved cognitive function and alertness and lower levels of fatigue.
+First, it contains caffeine, which increases your brain's ability to transmit messages quickly and helps boost levels of neurotransmitters like dopamine and norepinephrine.
+The overall benefit is improved cognitive function, alertness, and lower levels of fatigue.

-Second, tea contains the amino acid L-theanine, which together with the caffeine, helps improve performance and attention on tasks.
-In a 2014 study, researchers found that green tea increased the brain’s “connectivity,” which then led to an improvement in cognitive performance, particularly in terms of working memory.
+Second, tea contains the amino acid L-theanine, which, together with caffeine, helps improve performance and attention on tasks.
+In a 2014 study, researchers found that green tea increased the brain's "connectivity," which then led to an improvement in cognitive performance, particularly in terms of working memory.